ecociel/mcp-app-python/README.md

 - A small set of MCP types is used to define schemas, responses, and metadata required by the protocol.
 - The server demonstrates how to:

-  - Register tools (list_tools)
+  - Register tools (list_tools).
-  - Register and serve resources (list_resources)
+  - Register and serve resources (list_resources).
-  - Handle widget rendering through ReadResourceRequest
+  - Handle widget rendering through ReadResourceRequest.
-  - Return structured results through CallToolRequest
+  - Return structured results through CallToolRequest.

 - This example is designed as a starting point for building richer widget-enabled MCP apps, local tools, or custom UI integrations.